-Some trial-and-error might be involved to get the directory correct.
+Some trial-and-error might be involved to set the directories correctly.
 If you do not include enough of the tree path, Spack will not be able to register the package in its database.
-More information about system packages can be found at http://spack.readthedocs.io/en/latest/getting started.html#system-packages
+More information about system packages can be found at http://spack.readthedocs.io/en/latest/ getting started.html#system-packages